 5) Ride the Christmas train

 The Vilnius Christmas Train has become somewhat of a Christmas tradition in the Lithuanian capital, and you are welcome to join a ride around the festive Vilnius!
-The train “station” is located next to Cathedral Square, at the opposite side of the road, Šventaragio street 1.
+The train “station” is located next to Cathedral Square, on the opposite side of the road, Šventaragio Street 1.
 Trains depart more than once an hour and the duration of the trip is about 45 minutes.

 6) Admire the Christmas tree